 PlayUP — The Right to Have an Opinion and Be Heard is the latest incarnation of the Museum of Australian Democracy kid’s space.
-Design Community was engaged to design four interactive exhibits through which children can explore communication.
+MOAD engaged Design Community to design four interactive exhibits to help children explore communication and find their voice.

 Once they’re all talked out, the children can be barista or customer in the Kindness cafe, where a stained plywood counter holds the day’s offerings.

-This fun project is open now at the Museum of Australian Democracy at OPH in Canberra.
-Go along and be inspired.
+PlayUp is open daily at the Museum of Australian Democracy at OPH in Canberra.
+Go along, play, communicate and be inspired.

 Museum of Australian Democracy at Old Parliament House